-Through a process of widespread global engagement, ACT 2015 will develop an ambitious and effective proposal for a new international climate agreement in 2015 that catalyzes climate action and moves the world onto low-carbon and climate resilient pathways
+Through a process of widespread global engagement, ACT 2015 will develop an ambitious and effective proposal for a new international climate agreement in 2015 that catalyzes climate action and moves the world onto low-carbon, climate resilient pathways.

-Led by WRI, the ACT 2015 consortium of climate experts from developing and developed countries will develop an innovative framework for the forthcoming UN Framework Convention on Climate Change (UNFCCC) agreement in 2015.
-The consortium includes: Ateneo School of Government, E3G (Third Generation Environmentalism), Ecofys, Energeia, Institute for European Studies – Vrije Universiteit Brussels, Mary Robinson Foundation – Climate Justice, PBL Netherlands Environmental Assessment Agency, and Tsinghua University.
+The Agreement on Climate Transformation 2015 (ACT 2015) consortium of climate experts from developing and developed countries will put forward an innovative framework for the forthcoming UN Framework Convention on Climate Change (UNFCCC) agreement in 2015.